 Amongst other disciplines I studied philosophy of mind and existentialism during my undergraduate degree at Oxford University.
 This work continues to inform my therapeutic practice today.
-I worked in the City for some years before choosing to employ my skills in a direction that felt more keenly attuned with my interests and competencies.
+I worked in the City for some years before choosing to employ my skills in a direction that felt more keenly attuned with my interests.
 I know what it is like to work in that high-pressured world and welcome clients for whom a sense that their counsellor understands some of that existence is important.
-I am currently undertaking research on the effects of therapy for clients in this area.
-I have undertaken work in the public, private and charitable sectors and have worked with vulnerable clients on behalf of Mind for some time.
-I am a group counselling facilitator.
+I have undertaken work in the public, private and charitable sectors, worked with vulnerable clients on behalf of Mind and have facilitated group counselling.

 I undertook an emotionally and intellectually demanding and rigorous training with the Minster Centre, being awarded a Diploma in Integrative Counselling.
 I am a registered member of the BACP (MBACP) and abide by their code of ethics.

 I am trained integratively which means that I have incorporated a thorough grounding from different perspectives on people's inner worlds and the human condition.
 I work psychodynamically, paying attention to the power of the unconscious and the ways in which past experience informs how we are in the world today, often without us really noticing.
 I also give due regard to the existentialist insights - how hard it is to find meaning and security when we have to take responsibility for our own choices against the backdrop of our finite lives.
 Research indicates that these approaches are helpful across a range of presenting difficulties.